 His previous projects helped bring light on sensitive issues such as climate change and its effects to high elevation Himalaya and effects of windmills on the surrounding ecosystems raising questions about how green is our green energy.
 He is a founder member of 'Shoot for Science' which is an initiative to train scientists in science communication.

-Under his explorer's project, he produced a story on the evolution of species in the Shola Skyislands of the Western Ghats which was published and exhibited at Telluride, Banff, NCBS, etc. He is represented by National Geographic Creative and is currently working in the Western Ghats and North East India.
+Under his explorer's project, he produced a story on the evolution of species in the Shola Skyislands of the Western Ghats which was published and exhibited at National Geographic, Telluride, Banff, NCBS, etc. He is represented by National Geographic Creative and is currently working in the Central Asia's high mountains and the Western Ghats of India.
 Prasenjeet's luggage is currently based in Bangalore, India and he is constantly on the move.